FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

 In any case, the definition of conditional throughput is precise enough to dictate "conservative" handling of trial inconsistencies.

+{::comment}
+    mkonstan: Pgph-1 to Pgph-5 should:

+    1. Call out which problem is solved, strategy chosen and why.
+    2. Arranged in a sequence that is corresponding, or best the same, to the problem statement secion.

+    This is required to aid the reader to easily follow the content of the draft and relate it to the their experience and requirements.
+{:/comment}

 # IANA Considerations